 Todd Huseby is a partner at A.T.
 Kearney.

-*Editor’s Note: America@250 includes the industry-specific initiatives Consumers@250 and Health@250, which scan the future state of consumers, retail and the U.S. health ecosystem through demographic, economic and political lenses.
-Visit the America@250 interactive hub hosted by A.T.
-Kearney and The Wall Street Journal, featuring rich interactive experiences, authoritative research and compelling America@250 perspectives shared by prominent CEOs, government officials and expert thought leaders.
+*Editor’s Note: [email protected] includes the industry-specific initiatives [email protected] and [email protected], which scan the future state of consumers, retail and the U.S. health ecosystem through demographic, economic and political lenses.
+Visit the [email protected] interactive hub hosted by A.T.
+Kearney and The Wall Street Journal, featuring rich interactive experiences, authoritative research and compelling [email protected] perspectives shared by prominent CEOs, government officials and expert thought leaders.